CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE.md

 RoCE helps you obtain a *converged network*, where all services run over the Ethernet infrastructure, including Infiniband apps.

-## Enable RDMA over Converged Ethernet lossless (with PFC and ECN)
+## RDMA over Converged Ethernet lossless (with PFC and ECN)

 RoCE uses the Infiniband (IB) Protocol over converged Ethernet.
 The IB global route header rides directly on top of the Ethernet header.
 The lossless Ethernet layer handles congestion hop by hop.

-To configure RoCE with PFC and ECN:
+To enable RoCE with PFC and ECN:

 ```
 cumulus@switch:~$ nv set qos roce